An Endangered Species Recovery Plan

 The monarch butterfly (Danaus plexippus) is one of North America's most familiar insects.
 Native to the Americas, it is also established in a few other suitable regions.[2]
 Larvae depend on milkweed (Asclepias spp.), while adults rely on diverse nectar plants.[3]

 The migratory monarch was listed as endangered by IUCN on July 21, 2022.[4]
 On December 12, 2024, the U.S. Fish and Wildlife Service proposed ESA threatened status.[5]
-Recent counts reflect the decline: 9,119 in the 2024 western count and 1.79 hectares of eastern overwintering area in Mexico.[6][7]
+The 2024 western count recorded just 9,119 butterflies, a 96% drop from the previous year.[6]
+The eastern population occupied 1.79 hectares in Mexico during the 2024-25 winter, a partial recovery from 0.9 hectares the year before but still well below the decade average of 2.81 hectares.[7]

 Range & Environment